ethereumjs/ethereumjs-monorepo/packages/devp2p/README.md

 #### `ETH` (extends `EventEmitter`)

 Handles the different message types like `NEW_BLOCK_HASHES` or `GET_NODE_DATA` (see `MESSAGE_CODES`) for a complete list.
-Currently protocol versions `PV62` and `PV63` are supported.

 ##### `new ETH(privateKey, options)`

 Normally not instantiated directly but created as a `SubProtocol` in the `Peer` object.

-- `version` - The protocol version for communicating, e.g. `63`.
+- `version` - The protocol version for communicating, e.g. `65`.
 - `peer` - `Peer` object to communicate with.
 - `send` - Wrapped `peer.sendMessage()` function where the communication is routed to.